 Does the thought of going to another industry event to ‘drum up some new business’ fill you with any sense of weariness, sore feet or dread?

-If it does, then read on to find out easy ways to make going to events a really worthwhile – and even enjoyable – part of your sales and new business plan.
+If it does, then read on to find out easy ways to make going to events a really worthwhile – and even enjoyable – part of your sales and marketing strategy.

 ONE – When choosing the events to go to